kdr/ai4games/sail/README.md

 - Islands become "discovered" when you sail close to them
 - Try to visit all four islands!
 - Experiment with different camera views to enjoy the sunset and islands from various angles
+- Listen to the relaxing background music as you sail

 ## Technical Details